 The survey also provides the following summary of the use of physical restraint, seclusion and mechanical restraint.
 Under the CRDC, physical restraint is a personal restriction that immobilizes or reduces the ability of a student to move his or her torso, arms, legs, or head freely.
 Mechanical restraint is the use of any device or equipment to restrict a student’s freedom of movement.
 Seclusion is the involuntary confinement of a student alone in a room or area from which the student is physically prevented from leaving.

 Students with disabilities make up 13% of the total student enrollment in U.S. schools.
 They account for 80% of students subjected to physical restraint, 41% to mechanical restraints, and 77% to seclusion.
-The following figure examines use of these procedures within the special needs population of students by ethnicity.

 Forty-eight percent of students with disabilities are white.
 They account for 52% of the students subjected to physical restraint, 33% to mechanical restraints, and 60% to seclusion.
 Black students are 1.3 times more likely to experience physical restraints and 2.8 times more likely to experience mechanical restraints than white students.